Jobs that require typing skills

 The history of typing

 Before there were computers, most printed documents were created using a typewriter.
 That’s actually where the keyboard layout we use today comes from.
 In the late 1800s, an American inventor named Christopher Latham Sholes helped to patent an early typewriter design and then sold it to one of the largest manufacturers of the time.
 There is a bit of controversy regarding the reasoning for Sholes’ placement of the keys along the grid.
 Originally, the keyboard was laid out alphabetically, but the final patent was changed to resemble the QWERTY configuration English speakers now rely on.
-Some say it was to avoid the manufacturing glitch of having the keys jam when letters which were side-by-side were typed together quickly.
+Some say it was to avoid the manufacturing glitch of having the keys jam when letters which were side-by-side were typed together.
 Others claim it had to do with Morse code operators and the need to have letters used for similar sounds placed in the same region of the keyboard, to help typists disambiguate at top speed.

 The World's Fastest Typist

-However, it was Frank Edward McGurrin who proposed the system of touch-typing we know today.
+It was Frank Edward McGurrin who proposed the system of touch-typing we know today.
 Deemed the “world’s fastest typist,” in 1888 he was the first person to type without looking at the keyboard and won a highly publicized typing contest for his speed.
 McGurrin required typing skills for his day job as a court stenographer but also taught typing classes on the side.
 You can thank him for the right and left hand-placement on the home row keys and pretty much all of the dictation drills and timed exercises that make up a typing course.

 Typing in today’s job market

 In the 80s, word spread via the feminist movement advising women graduates to learn to type, but not to admit it on their resumes as it would typecast them for secretarial jobs.
 Things are different today.
-Technology is now widespread and more affordable, meaning we’re introduced to the keyboard much earlier.
+Technology is now widespread and affordable, meaning we’re introduced to the keyboard much earlier.
 And as both men and women graduates flood the job market, it’s safe to say most people looking for jobs will have a basic level of computer skills.

-5 Jobs requiring typing skills
+Jobs requiring typing skills

 -